API Extensions¶

 Core functionality can be changed through ‘monkey-patching’, which is the ability for modules loaded after startup to add or change methods on existing classes.

-To make this a bit easier, the core classes in VisiData inherit from the Extensible class, which provides some helper functions and decorators to make monkey-patching easier and more consistent.
-All of their subclasses are then also naturally Extensible.
+To make this a bit easier, the core classes in VisiData inherit from the Extensible

-Extensible API
+Extensible API¶

 This decorator defines a member function on a specific class.